API Configuration: Enable the XML API and Configure Custom Fields

 An API account stores all of the authentication and authorization settings for the API client.
 At least one API account is required to use the API, either in conjunction with the Integration Client, with a third-party app, or with your own in-house developed software.

-Create New API Account, Edit, Delete
+Add an API Account, Edit, Delete

 Create a new account, modify an existing account, or remove an existing account.